-The CAISO\'s proposal-seeks to remain aligned with the CPUC process.
-However, CAISO notes that solely relying on an installed-capacity-based PRM as the basis for resource adequacy, as is the case today, is not sustainable into the future given the transforming grid and the new resource mix and its operational characteristics of the new resource mix.
+The CAISO's seeks to remain aligned with the CPUC process.
+However, CAISO notes that solely relying on an installed-capacity-based PRM as the basis for resource adequacy, as is the case today, is not sustainable into the future given the transforming grid and the operational characteristics of the new resource mix.